 Role of SMEs in the Indian Economy: An Overview

 In India, a quiet revolution is taking place.
 If you glance around the corner, you could just catch a glimpse of an India that is rapidly transforming in front of your eyes.
 The role of SMEs in the Indian Economy is unavoidable.
 This is India as seen through the eyes of SMEs, or Small and Medium Enterprises.
-The larger organizations often spring to mind when we talk about firms that create change.
+The larger organisations often spring to mind when we talk about firms that create change.
 Billion-dollar companies are eager to innovate and challenge conventional business structures and practices.
 The SME sector, on the other hand, has around 36 million units, all of which are attempting to push the boundaries a bit farther.
 It appears as though a few million drops of water have merged to produce an ocean of transformation.

 In India, SMEs are divided into two groups based on the type of their operations: